plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 parameters at the leaf temperature and to try other temperature dependence parametrization if needed.

+## Adding dark adapted leaf respiration data (optional)

+If you measured the dark respiration of leaves you can also add them to the project.
+All you need is to include a file with as columns:

+-   SampleID (the leaf identifier that is used everywhere to link different data)
+-   Rdark (the dark respiration value, in micromol m-2 s-1, which corresponds to the CO2 release from the leaf in the dark, at measurement temperature, reported as a positive value)
+-   Tleaf, in degree celcius, the measurement leaf temperature

 ## Adding the leaf spectra data

 The spectral information should be a full range reflectance measurement